 Sustainable Health

 Michigan State’s approach to advancing health and excellence in health education has consistently focused on people, communities, partnerships and innovative thinking.
-These themes will continue as we aim to triple National Institutes of Health and Centers for Disease Control funding within five years.
+These themes will continue as we work boldly across disciplines and collaborate seamlessly with partners, improving health across Michigan and beyond while tripling funding from the National Institutes of Health and Centers for Disease Control.

-Michigan State University has created a national model for improving health and well-being in underserved communities with our groundbreaking Flint public health initiative and an innovative new way to couple medical education and research at our medical school campuses in Grand Rapids and Flint.
+With its land-grant roots, contemporary strengths, collaborative mindset and partnership practices, Michigan State University is uniquely positioned to lead and shape the future of health.
+MSU has created a national model for improving health and well-being in communities with our groundbreaking public health initiative based in Flint and developed an innovative new way to couple medical education and research at our medical school campuses in Grand Rapids and Flint.

 Goal: Enhance quality of life for people everywhere by comprehensively leveraging expertise and research activity to improve health and the systems that affect health